nest/nest-simulator/pynest/examples/ignore_and_fire/README.rst

 Running the simulations
 ------------------------

-The workflows underlying the numerical experiments shown above are documented in `Snakefile </auto_examples/ignore_and_fire/workflow>`.
+The workflows underlying the numerical experiments shown above are documented in the `Snakefile </auto_examples/ignore_and_fire/workflow>`.

 References